Designing Crops for Global Food Security

 Accelerating crop development by linking specific genes to desired traits

 P2IRC was founded in 2015 with $37.2 million awarded to USask by the Canada First Research Excellence Fund (CFREF).
 The CFREF helps Canadian universities gain global competitive advantage and implement large-scale, transformational, and forward-thinking institutional strategies.

-A digital agricultural research centre, P2IRC will develop innovative tools to revolutionize crop improvement by accelerating the process of plant breeding and transforming food production capacity.
-The P2IRC program will generate a range of data-rich technologies, products, and services that will fundamentally transform seed and plant breeding of large-area crops essential to global food security, including wheat, canola, and lentils.
+A digital agricultural research centre, P2IRC is developing innovative tools to revolutionize crop improvement by accelerating the process of plant breeding and transforming food production capacity.
+The P2IRC program is generating a range of data-rich technologies, products, and services that can fundamentally transform seed and plant breeding of large-area crops essential to global food security, including wheat, canola, and lentils.